 Non-Resident – All non-resident hunters, except minors under the age of sixteen (16), are required to obtain a hunting license while hunting in the State of Mississippi.

 Hunter Education Requirements

-All persons born on or after January 1, 1972, must satisfactorily complete a hunter education course approved by the Department of Wildlife, Fisheries, and Parks before purchasing a Mississippi hunting license.
-Effective July 1, 2006, anyone twelve (12) years of age and under sixteen (16) years of age must have a certificate of satisfactory completion of a hunter education course approved by the Department before hunting alone in this state.
-A child under sixteen (16) years of age may hunt without having the certificate of hunter education if the child is in the presence and under the direct supervision of a Mississippi licensed or exempt hunter at least twenty-one (21) years of age when hunting.
+All persons born on or after January 1, 1972 must satisfactorily complete a hunter education course approved by the Department of Wildlife, Fisheries, and Parks before purchasing a Mississippi hunting license.
+A child at least twelve (12) years of age and under sixteen (16) years of age must have a certificate of satisfactory completion of a hunter education course approved by the department before hunting alone in the state.
+A child at least twelve (12) years of age and under sixteen (16) years of age may hunt without having a certificate of hunter education if the child is in the presence and under the direct supervision of a Mississippi licensed or exempt hunter at least twenty-one (21) years of age when the child is hunting.
+A child under the age of twelve (12) must be in the presence and under the direct supervision of a licensed or exempt hunter at least twenty-one (21) years of age when the child is hunting.
 A resident apprentice hunting license may be issued to a resident over the age of fifteen (15) who does not have the required certificate of hunter education.
 An apprentice license may be issued only one (1) time to a resident and the apprentice hunting licensee must be accompanied by a licensed or exempt resident hunter at least twenty-one (21) years of age when hunting.
 If it is determined that the holder was not entitled to issuance or obtained the license or hunter education certificate by fraudulent means, the license will be revoked or cancelled.
 It is unlawful to issue a hunting license to any person in this age group without proof of completion of the hunter education course [MS. Code 49-7-20].